 Should You Apply for the U.S. Bank Altitude Go Visa Signature® Card?

 The U.S. Bank Altitude Go Visa Signature is a solid rewards card for people that prefer to use their credit card on everyday life instead of occasional splurge purchases.
 The 4X points on dining makes it one of the most valuable dining rewards cards on the market today, while the additional of 2X points on groceries, gas, and streaming makes it the perfect accessory to your daily commute – or a night enjoying movies on the couch.

-The Go compares very favorably with its rivals, with it edging the Capital One and Amex offerings rather handily.
+The Go compares very favorably with its rivals, with it comparing favorably with the Chase Sapphire Preferred,Citi Premier® Card, and Amex offerings rather handily.
 The streaming service statement credit is the one notable disappointment with the card – especially as American Express and others have been quick to add statement credits for these services to some of their best premium cards.

 Overall, the U.S. Bank Altitude Go Visa Signature is a great rewards card that hits all the right notes to make the budget-conscious cardholder sing.
 The card blends entertainment and everyday rewards seamlessly, making it a solid choice for your next credit card.